 - 20.6.1 Staff not working directly with children will receive a copy of this policy and where determined appropriate by the Proprietor, Annex A of KCSIE, and will be required to confirm that they have read and understand these. - 20.6.2 School leaders and all staff working directly with children will receive a copy of this policy and Part 1 and 5 where appropriate, Annex B of KCSIE, and will be required to confirm that they have read and understand these. - 20.6.3 Members of the SLT (including the Head) and the Nominated Safeguarding Governor and Nominated Safeguarding Trustee will receive a copy of this policy and be expected to read all of KCSIE.
-All other Governors and Trustees should read Part 2 of KCSIE. - 20.6.4 The Head and all staff members will undertake appropriate safeguarding training which will be updated at least annually and following consultation with the Surrey Safeguarding Children Partnership.
-In addition, all staff members will receive informal safeguarding and child protection updates, including online safety, via email, e-bulletins and staff meetings on a regular basis and at least annually. - 20.6.5 Staff development training will also include training on online safety, searching pupils for prohibited and banned items, and Prevent duty training assessed as appropriate for them by the School. - 20.6.6 Additionally, the School will make an assessment of the appropriate level and focus for staff training and responsiveness to specific safeguarding concerns such as radicalisation, child-on-child abuse, harmful sexual behaviour, child criminal and child sexual exploitation, female genital mutilation, cyberbullying, prejudiced-based and discriminatory bullying and mental health and to ensure that staff have the skills, knowledge and understanding to keep looked after children safe.
-All Governors and Trustees receive safeguarding training (including in online safety) on induction.
-This training will equip with the knowledge to provide strategic challenge to test and assure
+All other Governors and Trustees should read Part 2 of KCSIE. - 20.6.4 The Head and all staff members will undertake appropriate safeguarding training which will be updated at least annually and following consultation with the Hammersmith & Fulham Local Safeguarding Children Partnership.
+In addition, all staff members will receive informal safeguarding and child protection updates, including online safety, via email, e-bulletins and staff meetings on a regular basis and at least annually.

-- themselves that the Schools' safeguarding policies in place are effective and support a robust whole school approach to safeguarding.
-This training will be regularly updated. - 20.6.7 The Nominated Safeguarding Trustee, the Nominated Safeguarding Governor and the Chair of Governors will receive additional appropriate training to enable them to fulfil their safeguarding responsibilities.
+- 20.6.5 Staff development training will also include training on online safety which should, amongst other things, include an understanding of the filtering and monitoring systems and processes in place in the school, searching pupils for prohibited and banned items, and Prevent duty training assessed as appropriate for them by the School. - 20.6.6 Additionally, the School will make an assessment of the appropriate level and focus for staff training and responsiveness to specific safeguarding concerns such as radicalisation, child-on-child abuse, harmful sexual behaviour, child criminal and child sexual exploitation, female genital mutilation, cyberbullying, prejudiced-based and discriminatory bullying and mental health and to ensure that staff have the skills, knowledge and understanding to keep looked after children safe. - 20.6.7 All Governors and Trustees receive safeguarding training (including in online safety) on induction.
+This training will equip them with the knowledge to provide strategic challenge to test and assure themselves that the Schools' safeguarding policies in place are effective and support a robust whole school approach to safeguarding.
+This training will be regularly updated. - 20.6.8 The Nominated Safeguarding Trustee, the Nominated Safeguarding Governor and the Chair of Governors will receive additional appropriate training to enable them to fulfil their safeguarding responsibilities.
 As part of that training the Nominated Safeguarding Governor and Nominated Safeguarding Trustee will be expected to read the entirety of KCSIE.
-All other Governors and trustees will be expected to read Part 2 of KCSIE and to confirm that they have read and understood this. - 20.6.8 The School has mechanisms in place to assist staff to understand and discharge their role and responsibilities and to ensure that they have the relevant knowledge, skills and experience to safeguard children effectively, including questionnaires, staff meetings, and professional development reviews.
+All other Governors and trustees will be expected to read Part 2 of KCSIE and to confirm that they have read and understood this. - 20.6.9 The School has mechanisms in place to assist staff to understand and discharge their role and responsibilities and to ensure that they have the relevant knowledge, skills and experience to safeguard children effectively, including questionnaires, staff meetings, and professional development reviews.
 This includes information on how staff can report concerns occurring out of hours/out of term time and should, where appropriate, refer to the School's risk assessment for out of hours /out of term safeguarding arrangements.